afimb/chouette/README.md

 Chouette is a java project that provides the following services on public transport (PT) data in different formats: Neptune, NeTEx, GTFS:

-* Import PT data files
+* Import PT data files from Neptune, NeTEx and GTFS formats
 * Export PT data to Neptune, NeTEx, GTFS and KML formats
 * Validate PT data